xieweiAlex/English_Learning/words/2023/words-June.md

+They completely gloss over the fact that bitcoin was created in response to the inability of central banks to be trusted with the stewardship of monetary systems.

+They completely miss that crypto doesn't work because of the fact that it is a cottage industry of affinity scams trying to replicate bitcoin's success.

 unswerving
 swerving
+Heatstroke.

 I’m sure there’s a novelty aspect to why I’m enjoying this, but even so, it really does feel like a sustainable habit, especially since it’s only 15 minutes every day.